KohaILS/koha-manual-zh-cn/source/systempreferences.rst

-   -  If :ref:`CircControl` is set to 'the library the item is from' then the :ref:`circulation and fines policies <circulation-and-fine-rules-label>` will be determined by the item's library where HomeOrHoldingBranch chooses if item's home library is used or holding library is used.
+   -  If :ref:`CircControl` is set to 'the library the item is from' then the :ref:`circulation and fines policies <circulation-and-fines-rules-label>` will be determined by the item's library where HomeOrHoldingBranch chooses if item's home library is used or holding library is used.